-Throughout the UK there is a skills shortage, and there has been for some time.
+There is a skills shortage throughout the UK, and there has been for some time.
 Subsequently, gas engineers are in demand more than ever before.

-When considering a new career, you should ask plenty of questions, and how long it takes to train should be one of them.
 The idea of leaving your current role behind you and embarking on a new one can be daunting.
-However, it won’t be long before you’re out there working as a qualified gas engineer.
+However, it won’t be long before you’re out there working as a qualified gas & heating engineer.

 What Are Your Options?

-Our ACS Domestic Gas & Renewables Training Course has been developed and designed to consist of three simple steps, you will receive training from experienced tutors in our centre before working alongside a gas engineer on-site.
-The break down of the course looks like this:
+Our ACS Domestic Gas & Renewables Training Course has been developed and designed to consist of four simple steps.
+You will receive training from experienced tutors in our centre before working alongside a gas engineer on-site.
+The breakdown of the course looks like this:

 Centre Led Training – 300 Guided Learning Hours